annakoretchko/personal-website/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 I initially started off this project as a way to work on m web development skills.
 I quickly became enamored by it as it allows me to share my data science insights with the rest of the world in a quick manner (URL).
-Everyone can benefit from data science insights, but not everyone has python installed and knows how to weild the terminal.
+Everyone can benefit from data science insights, but not everyone has python installed and knows how to wield the terminal.
 Thus this project sort of became a passion for me as a way to share to my friends, family, and colleagues what it is I do all day while sitting at my computer.

 I hope you enjoy!